NotMadscientist/CCCaster/ReadMe.txt

 Other notes:

+    Run Add_Handler_Protocol.bat as admin to launch directly from http://seemeinmelty.meteor.com/

     If you use an analog controller, make sure to adjust the deadzone, else you might get weird inputs.

     You can change the netplay delay in-game by pressing Ctrl + Number on the keyboard.